PROTECTION OF YOUR PERSONAL DATA

 Purpose of the processing operation: Unit D.1, "Stakeholder Relations" of the Publications Office collects and uses your personal information to invite you to meetings, information days, workshops or similar events (hereinafter “meetings”) with staff members of the European institutions, bodies and agencies, staff of the EU Member States’ administrations as well as the general public.

-The processing involves using your personal data to invite and/or register you for a meeting organised by the Publications Office and held online.
+The processing involves using your personal data to invite and/or register you for a meeting organised by the Publications Office and held either on the Publications Office’s premises or in another location.

 Your personal data will not be used for an automated decision-making including profiling.